mesh-adaptation/mesh-adaptation.github.io/docs/source/index.rst

-.. title:: Goalie Goal-Oriented Mesh Adaptation Toolkit
+.. title:: Welcome to the documentation for Animate and Goalie!

 .. only:: html